Castelvill/SandstormBox/README.md

 Use 'help' command inside the terminal or press the TAB key to list all the available programs.

+## Scripts

+Currently, if you execute the engine binary without any scripts, you will get only a black screen.
+Directories "init" and "scripts" have necessary scripts for creating the terminal.

 ## Config file

 EXECUTE script_path - executes the script in a new process - on boot and restart.